-12 Programme Curriculum, Structure and Features Basic structure of the programme
+12 Programme Curriculum, Structure and Features

+Basic structure of the programme

 The IPhD programme is full time lasting four years or part time lasting six years.
-In full-time mode, during Year 1 the students undertake a coherent programme of study equivalent to an existing MSc in one of the Computing Science MScs, resulting to between 90 and 120 credits.
-At the end of the first year the students will have to acquire the necessary credits and achieve over 60 on average.
+In full-time mode, during Year 1 the students undertake a coherent programme of study equivalent to an existing MSc in one of the Computing Science MScs plus, in some cases, a short (30 credits) individual project, leading to the accumulation of 120 credits.
+At the end of the first year the students will have to acquire the necessary credits and achieve over 65 on average.
 Those students that fail to achieve these levels may be able to retake any necessary modules and may be eligible for the award of an MSc.
 Limited compensation of marks is permitted.
 Further details are contained in the Programme Regulations.
 Under part-time mode, the pattern of accumulating credits for the taught element may be varied at the discretion of the Degree Programme director.

 The remainder of the programme is dominated by the research project.
-All students also undertake an ongoing taught element totalling 40 credits of entrepreneurial or academic practice modules to support their research studies.
 During the research element, progression each year is subject to satisfactory performance as judged by the independent Progression Panel, in a manner which is consistent with the University's Code of Practice for Research Degree Programmes.
 Satisfactory progress includes effective performance as judged in the assessed modules undertaken in that year.
 At the end of the fourth year of study, the students will have completed a thesis that will be examined by two examiners, with awareness of Level 8.